 4. Jack and Jill (2011)

 Jill, turns Jack’s normally tranquil life completely upside down, maddening him with her passive-aggressiveness and neediness … and we love every (zany) moment of it.
-You may nearly bust a gut laughing, so, make sure you save a little stomach-room after dinner so that you don’t outburst Thanksgiving food everywhere!
+You may nearly bust a gut laughing, so, make sure you save a little stomach room after dinner so that you don’t burst out Thanksgiving food everywhere!